Salvia Amistad has an attractive scent, with deep purple (almost black) flowers which bloom from May to October.

 - Plants may need protection in the harshest winters.
 Can survive cold temperatures down to -5 degrees Celcius.

-- If required the tender salvias can be lifted, potted and grown on under protection in a greenhouse or conservatory.
+- If required, tender salvias can be lifted, potted and grown on under protection in a greenhouse or conservatory.

 - Established plants that have survived the winter should not be trimmed back and tidied until late spring, when the new growth has started and the risk of frosts has passed.